The new core member of the lockit family

 Designed for today’s equipment it supports 1080P and 1080i genlock for project rates 23.976 to 60 FPS while audio recorders are covered with wordclock up to 192 KHz.

-Dual Lemo output connections provides maximum flexibility and continued use of available cables.
+Two Lemo-compatible push-pull sockets provide maximum flexibility and continued use of available cables.
 TC in and out follow industry standard and allow for syncing of 2 cameras in parallel or jamming via a cable while leaving the synced unit connected.

 The primary output carries timecode and genlock/wordclock.
 This gives you the freedom to choose running it either on straight, Y-split cable or 2 separate leads using the second connector for timecode which also connects to devices that support ACN for metadata transfer.